jstrieb/homework-template/README.md

 3. Either create a new `tex` file, or overwrite the contents of the `example.tex` file to typeset your document.

-The template is currently in the process of being added to the OVerleaf gallery, after which a link will be available that allows for streamlined cloning and use.
-In the meantime, it may be possible to copy the project from [this overleaf project](https://www.overleaf.com/read/tskjhbypnhgc).
+The template is currently in the process of being added to the Overleaf gallery, after which a link will be available that allows for streamlined cloning and use.
+In the meantime, it may be possible to copy the project from [this Overleaf project](https://www.overleaf.com/read/tskjhbypnhgc).

 # Usage & Notes